top of page

 We would advise spending at least two minutes warming up, but beyond that, the length of time is less important than the quality of the time.
 The two most important things about a warm-up are:

-1. Making it a routine.
+1. Make it a routine.
 It's like a morning routine.
 It helps you start your day (or practice session) with a certain sense of confidence and stability.

-2. Doing or playing something that supports what you are about to work on or perform.
-For example, stretching your arms and shoulders, and working on slow, relaxed finger technique for a few minutes helps you get in the right mental and physical place to play at your best.
-You could even incorporate a bit of meditation in your warm-up as well, like our Meditative Saxophone Warm-Up (coming soon).
+2. Do or play something that supports what you are about to work on or perform.
+For example, stretching your arms and shoulders and working on a slow, relaxed finger technique for a few minutes helps you get in the right mental and physical place to play at your best.
+You could even incorporate a bit of mindfulness and meditation in your warm-up as well (such as noticing how your muscles feel today, noting any other sounds you hear around you, or taking deep breaths).

 In summary, focus less on the amount of time and more on the content of your warm-up.
 We suggest incorporating the warm-up stretches at the top of this page, plus another warm-up of your choosing (based on what you're working on at the time).